-9.1.3.
-The usual method of gospel doctrine, as it is delivered to us in the Holy Scriptures, is first, to comfort our hearts, and in this way to establish us in every good word and work (2Thess.
-2:17).
-And it appears how clearly this method is adjusted in several Epistles written by the apostles, in which they first acquaint the churches with the rich grace of God towards them in Christ, and the spiritual blessings which they are made partakers of for their strong consolation, and they exhort them to a holy conversation, answerable to such privileges.
-And it is not only the method of whole Epistles, but of many particular exhortations to duty, in which the comfortable benefits of the grace of God in Christ are made use of as arguments and motives to stir up the saints to a holy practice; which comfortable benefits must first be believed, and the comfort of them applied to our own souls, or else they will not be forcible to engage us to the practice for which they are intended.
+Thirdly, The usual Method of Gospel-Doctrine as it is delivered to us in the holy Scriptures, is first to comfort our Hearts, and thereby to establish us in every good Word and Work, 2 Thess.
+2.17.
+And it appears how clearly this method is adjusted in several Epistles written by the Apostles, wherein they first acquaint the Churches with the rich Grace of God toward; them in Christ, and the spiritual Blessings which they are made Partakers of, for their strong Consolation, and then they exhort them to an holy Conversation answerable to such Privileges, and it is not only the Method of whole Epistles, but of many particular Exhortations to Duty, wherein the comfortable Benefits of the Grace of God in Christ, are made use of as Arguments and Motives to stir up the Saints to a holy Practice;

-To give you a few instances, out of a multitude that might be alleged, we are exhorted to practice holy duties because we are dead to sin and alive to God through Jesus Christ our Lord (Rom.
-6:11); and because sin shall not have dominion over us, for we are not under the law, but under grace (Rom.
-6:14); because we are not in the flesh, but in the Spirit, and God will quicken our mortal bodies by His Spirit dwelling in us (Rom.
-8:9, 11); because our bodies are the members of Christ and the temples of the Holy Ghost (1Cor.
-6:15, 19); because God has made Him to be sin for us, who knew no sin, that we might be made the righteousness of God in Him (2Cor.
-5:21); and has promised that He will dwell in us, and walk in us, and be to us a Father, and we shall be to Him sons and daughters (2Cor.
-6:18; 7:1); because God has forgiven us for Christ's sake, and accounts us His dear children; and Christ has loved us, and given Himself for us; and we, that were sometimes darkness, are now light in the Lord (Eph.
-4:32; 5:1, 2, 8); because we are risen with Christ and, when Christ, who is our life, shall appear, then shall we also appear with Him in glory (Col. 3:1, 4); because God has said, 'I will never leave you, nor forsake you' (Heb.
-13:5); because of the many promises made to us (2Cor.
-7:1).
-Search the Scriptures, and you may with delight see that this is the vein that runs through gospel exhortations, and you may find the like vein of comfort running through the prophetical exhortations in the Old Testament.
+which comfortable Benefits must be first believed, and the Comfort of them applied to our own Souls, or else they will not be forcible to engage us to the Practice for which they are intended.
+To give you a few Instances out of a Multitude that might be alleged, we are exhorted to practice holy Duties, because we are dead to sin, and alive to God through Jesus Christ our Lord, Rom.
+6.11.
+And because sin shall not have dominion over us, for we are not under the law but under grace, Rom.
+6.14.
+Because we are not in the flesh, but in the spirit, and God will quicken our mortal bodies by his spirit dwelling in us, Rom.
+8.9.11, 12.
+Because our bodies are the members of Christ and the temples of the Holy Ghost, 1 Cor.
+6.15, 19.
+Because God hath made him sin for us, who knew no sin, that we might be the righteousness of God in him, 2 Cor.
+5.20, 21.
+And hath promised that he will dwell in us, and walk in us, and be to us a Father, and we shall be to him sons and daughters, 2 Cor.
+7.1.
+Because God hath forgiven us for Ghrist's sake, and accounteth us his dear children, and Christ hath loved us and given himself for us, and we that were sometimes darkened are now lightened in the Lord, Ephes.
+4.32. & 5.1, 2, 8.
+Because we are risen with Christ, and when Christ who is our Life shall appear, then we shall also appear with him in glory, Col. 3.1.4.
+Because God hath said, I will never leave thee, nor forsake thee, Heb.
+13.5.
+Because of the many promises made to us, 2 Cor.
+7.1.
+Search the Scriptures and you may with delight see that is this the Vein that runneth through Gospel Exhortations, and you may find the like Vein of Comfort running through the Prophetical Exhortations in the Old Testament.